cyberaionics/Cosmosoc_Data_Science/Problem 1/Readme.md

 It is a picture of classic, large face-on spiral galaxy.

 # In the 7th FITS file,
-The picture is a large, diffuse object, most likely a supernova remnant (the expanding shell of an exploded star) or a planetary nebula.
+The picture is a large, diffuse object, most likely a supernova remnant or a planetary nebula.

 # In the 8th FITS file,
 The image shows clear image of an edge-on disk galaxy.
 You can see the bright central bulge and the flat disk, which is bisected by a dark dust lane.